colts70/The-Sematic-Stack/README.md

 ---

-# 🚀 Why HESS / DFH Is the Strongest SEO Primitive Ever Created
+# 🚀 Why HESS / DFH Is the Strongest SEO advantage possible
 HESS / DFH does not compete with traditional SEO.
 It supersedes its weakest assumption: